+COLA

-COLA Cost-of-living adjustment
+Cost-of-living adjustment

+CONTINGENCY

-CONTINGENCY An amount appropriated for unforeseen funding requirements
+An amount appropriated for unforeseen funding requirements

+CONTRACT

-- CONTRACT An agreement between two or more parties where all parties agree and understand that one party is going to do something specifically agreed to in exchange for something (usually money), also specifically agreed to, from the other party - COST CENTER A financial unit within a budget unit which accounts for expenditures for a specific purpose
+An agreement between two or more parties where all parties agree and understand that one party is going to do something specifically agreed to in exchange for something (usually money), also specifically agreed to, from the other party

+COST CENTER

+A financial unit within a budget unit which accounts for expenditures for a specific purpose

+COUNTY SERVICE AREA

+(CSA)

-COUNTY SERVICE AREA (CSA) A dependent special district under the jurisdiction of the Board of Supervisors created to provide a variety of services such as extended police protection and enhanced street lighting and road services; examples are the County's CSA for Emergency Medical Services and Vector Control
+A dependent special district under the jurisdiction of the Board of Supervisors created to provide a variety of services such as extended police protection and enhanced street lighting and road services; examples are the County's CSA for Emergency Medical Services and Vector Control

+COUNTYWIDE FUNDS

-- COUNTYWIDE FUNDS The operating funds of the County accounting for expenditures and revenues for Countywide activities - DEPARTMENT An organizational unit of County government used to group similar programs
+The operating funds of the County accounting for expenditures and revenues for Countywide activities

+DEPARTMENT

+An organizational unit of County government used to group similar programs

+DEPENDENT SPECIAL DISTRICT

-DEPENDENT SPECIAL A type of special district which is governed by an existing legislative body, either a city council or a board of supervisors; an example is the County Fire Department
+A type of special district which is governed by an existing legislative body, either a city council or a board of supervisors; an example is the County Fire Department

+DISCRETIONARY PROGRAM OR SERVICE

-- DISCRETIONARY PROGRAM Any program or service where the Board of OR SERVICE Supervisors may exercise its freedom of choice with respect to the level of spending or the type of service or program provided - ENCUMBRANCE Funds designated but not yet spent for a specific purpose usually backed by a purchase order, contract, or other commitment which is chargeable to an appropriation - ENTERPRISE FUND Established to account for the expenditures and means of financing of an activity which is predominantly self-supported by user charges.
-The County hospitals are Enterprise Funds - EXPENDITURE The use of funds for a specific purpose
+Any program or service where the Board of Supervisors may exercise its freedom of choice with respect to the level of spending or the type of service or program provided

+ENCUMBRANCE

+Funds designated but not yet spent for a specific purpose usually backed by a purchase order, contract, or other commitment which is chargeable to an appropriation

+ENTERPRISE FUND

+Established to account for the expenditures and means of financing of an activity which is predominantly self-supported by user charges.
+The County hospitals are Enterprise Funds

+EXPENDITURE

+The use of funds for a specific purpose

-ERAF (EDUCATIONAL REVENUE AUGMENTATIONIn 1992-93, the State addressed its budget deficit by shifting local property tax revenues from local governments to schools.
+ERAF (EDUCATIONAL REVENUE AUGMENTATION FUND)

+In 1992-93, the State addressed its budget deficit by shifting local property tax revenues from local governments to schools.
 This shift is known as the Educational Revenue Augmentation Fund (ERAF)

+FINAL BUDGET

+Final approved spending plan for a fiscal year.
+The Board of Supervisors is required to adopt a final budget each fiscal year within a specific time period

+FISCAL YEAR

-- FINAL BUDGET Final approved spending plan for a fiscal year.
-The Board of Supervisors is required to adopt a final budget each fiscal year within a specific time period - FISCAL YEAR Twelve-month period for which a budget is prepared.
-Alameda County's fiscal year is July 1 to June 30 of each year - FISH & GAME FUND Accounts for all the fish and game fines collected by the courts.
-Expenditures from this fund are for game and wildlife propagation and protection - FIXED ASSET A tangible asset which can be capitalized
+Twelve-month period for which a budget is prepared.
+Alameda County's fiscal year is July 1 to June 30 of each year the courts.
+Expenditures from this fund are for game and wildlife propagation and protection